Surfer12/onlinefoodclassfiles/README.md

 ## Dependency Management

-The project uses Maven for dependency management and building the project.
-Maven helps in maintaining a consistent project structure and simplifies the build process.
+The project uses Gradle for dependency management and building the project.
+Gradle helps in maintaining a consistent project structure and simplifies the build process.

 ## Code Quality and Readability